Commercial paper: Commercial paper yields

-Like treasury bills, yields on commercial paper are quoted on a discount basis—the discount return to commercial paper holders is the annualized percentage difference between the price paid for the paper and the face value using a 360-day year.
+Like treasury bills, yields on commercial paper are quoted on a discount basis — the discount return to commercial paper holders is the annualized percentage difference between the price paid for the paper and the face value using a 360-day year.
 Specifically, where $dy_{CP}$ is the discount yield, $P_f$ is the face value, $P_0$ is the price paid, and $t$ is the term length of the paper in days:

 and when converted to a bond equivalent yield ($bey_{CP}$):

 Defaults

-In case of default, the issuer of commercial paper (large corporate) would be debarred for 6 months and credit ratings would be dropped down from existing to "Default".
+In the case of the default of a large corporation, the issuer of its commercial paper would be debarred for 6 months and credit ratings would be dropped down from existing to "default".

 Defaults on high quality commercial paper are rare, and cause concern when they occur.
 Notable examples include: